fsprojects/fantomas/docs/docs/contributors/How Can I Contribute.md

 Having a sense of the inner workings of Fantomas can be beneficial in understanding how the output was achieved.

 It broadens your horizon in general, as it touched a lot of interesting concepts, and you start looking differently at your F# code.
-Your sentiment on what really matters might change, once you realized the level of complexity to get there.
+Your sentiment on what you think matters might change, once you realized the level of complexity it involves.

 ## Documentation